iMrsRoy/iMrsRoy/index.md

         <h1> Experinece </h1>

-     I have been working with sql and using it to built interactive tableau dashboards to track go live dates for amazon stores and warehouses.
+     I have been working with sql and using it to built interactive tableau dashboards to track heart in #finditonamazon!
 These dashboards generate multiple reports on ad-hoc requests from the stakeholders such as how many new hires they would need to manage these go-lives, if the go-live dates are on track, update the go-live dates if necessary etc.
          - In past I have worked with Patient data from Mount Sinai Hospital in NY, - Asset data from RFCUNY, Health & Hospital NYC and Tableau in Seattle, And Amazon WA & AWS remote.